-- a) Cornwall: By the end of the second quarter the demolishing of the remaining in-water piers of the old North Channel Bridge was approaching substantial completion, which will occur in early Q3.
-The project is ahead of schedule and on budget.
-The contract for the South Channel Bridge Traveler project was awarded during this second quarter with the expectation that the work would commence once the in-water piers of the old North Channel Bridge is completed.
-The project is anticipated to be completed in fiscal 2020-21. - b) Lansdowne: The Corporation's share of construction works on a toll upgrade and electronic tolling projects was completed and put in use in early July 2019. - c) Point Edward: Additional improvements to the Plaza design continued in order to improve the flow of traffic.
-During the quarter, the emergency road return which provides quicker access to the bridges and plaza for emergency vehicles, was completed. - d) Sault Ste.
+- a) Cornwall: The demolishing of the remaining in-water piers of the old North Channel Bridge was completed in the third quarter ahead of schedule and budget.
+During Q3, there were no significant construction projects in Cornwall as the South Channel Bridge Traveler project will commence at the beginning of the next fiscal year with an anticipated completion date in fiscal 2020-21. - b) Lansdowne: The Corporation's share of construction works on a toll upgrade and electronic tolling projects were completed and put in use in Q2.
+During Q3, there were no significant projects in Lansdowne. - c) Point Edward: Additional improvements to the Plaza design continued in order to improve the flow of traffic.
+The emergency road return which provides quicker access to the bridges and plaza for emergency vehicles was completed in Q2.
+During Q3, there were smaller projects conducted in Point Edward. - d) Sault Ste.
 Marie: There are currently no large-scale projects in process in Sault Ste.
 Marie.